certara/pyDarwin/docs/Overview.rst

 Traditional pop pk/pd model selection uses the "downhill method", starting, usually at a trivial model, then adding "features" (compartments, lag times, nonlinear elimination, covariate effects), and accepting the new model if it is better ("downhill"), based on some user-defined, and somewhat informal criteria.
 Typically, this user-defined criteria will include a lower -2LL plus usually penalty for added parameters plus some other criteria that the user may feel is important.
-The downhill method is easily the most efficient methods (fewest evaluations of the reward/fitness to reach the convergence) but is highly prone to local minima.
+The downhill method is easily the most efficient method (fewest evaluations of the reward/fitness to reach the convergence) but is highly prone to local minima.
 However, downhill does play a role in a very efficient local search, in combination with a global search algorithm (e.g., :ref:`GA<GA_desc>` , :ref:`GP<GP_desc>`, :ref:`RF<RF_desc>` , :ref:`GBRT<GBRT_desc>`).

 Central to understanding the model selection process (with manual or machine learning), is the concept of the search space.
 The search space is an n-dimensional space where each dimension represents a set of mutually exclusive options.
 That is, there likely will be a dimension for "number of compartments", with possible values of 1, 2, or 3.
 Exactly one of these is required (ignoring the possibility of `Bayesian model averaging <https://onlinelibrary.wiley.com/doi/abs/10.1111/insr.12243>`_).
-Another dimension might be the absorption model, with values of first order, zero order, first order with absorption lag time etc).
-Similarly candidate
+Another dimension might be the absorption model, with values of first order, zero order, first order with absorption lag time, etc.).
+Similarly, candidate
-relationship between weight and volume might be: no relationship, linear, or power model.
+relationships between weight and volume might be: no relationship, linear, or power model.
 In addition to structural and statistical "features", other features of the model, such as initial estimates for parameters, can be searched on.
-Note that each of these dimensions are discrete, and strictly categorical (not ordered categorical i.e., first order isn't "more than" zero order).
+Note that each of these dimensions are discrete, and strictly categorical (not ordered categorical, i.e., first order isn't "more than" zero order).
 With this exception, the model search space is analogous to the parameter search space used in nonlinear regression.
 An important difference is that the continuous space in nonlinear regression has derivatives, and quasi-Newton methods can be used to do a "downhill search" in that space.
 Please note that quasi-Newton methods are also at risk of finding local minima, and therefore are sensitive to the initial estimates.
-In the case of parameter estimation (nonlinear regression), efforts are made to start the search at a location in the search space near the final estimate, greatly reducing the chances ending up in a local minimum.
+In the case of parameter estimation (nonlinear regression), efforts are made to start the search at a location in the search space near the final estimate, greatly reducing the chance of ending up in a local minimum.
 No such effort is made in the traditional downhill model selection method.
 Rather, the search is usually started at a trivial model, which is likely far from the global minimum.

 As the discrete space of model search does not have derivatives, other search methods must be used.
 The simplest, and the one traditionally used in